Roger East (journalist): Career

 After the war, East entered journalism.
-Working at first in regional New South Wales newspapers, in the 1950s he left Australia to cover foreign events in places as varied as Cyprus, Africa, China and the Suez Crisis.
-In the 1960s, he went to work for Visnews (today Reuters Television) and as editor of an English language newspaper in Spain.
+Working at first in regional New South Wales newspapers, in the 1950s he left Australia to cover foreign events in places as varied as Cyprus, China, and the Suez Crisis.
+He joined ABC Radio Melbourne in 1958 before moving to Brisbane.

+East left the ABC in 1961 to work on the Rand Daily Mail in South Africa, which was critical of the apartheid regime.
+In 1963, he went to work for Visnews (today Reuters Television), an ABC-affiliated TV news agency.
+Returning to Australia in 1965, he joined the ABC in Sydney, working in radio and television.
+He then became editor of an English-language newspaper in Spain.
 East was quoted as stating that he experienced more freedom of the press in Spain under Franco than in Australia under Menzies.
+After this he worked for the United Nations in New York City.

-In the early 1970s he worked as a press officer for different organisations including both the Australian Country Party and the Australian Labor Party.
+In the early 1970s he worked as a press officer for different organisations, including both the Australian Country Party and the Australian Labor Party.

+East then moved to East Timor and worked as a freelancer there, stringing for both ABC Radio Darwin and the AAP in Sydney.

 Investigating the Balibo Five

 At the time of East's arrival, East Timor was under the de facto government of Fretilin, a left-wing political party.
 The Portuguese governor had fled to the island of Atauro and was refusing to return to the capital, Dili.
-Fretilin issued a Unilateral declaration of independence from Portugal on 28 November 1975.
+Fretilin issued a unilateral declaration of independence from Portugal on 28 November 1975.

-East was one of only three journalists in Timor — the other two were Michael Richardson, the South-East Asia correspondent for The Age and Jill Jolliffe, a freelancer who was then working for Reuters.
+East was one of only three journalists in Timor — the other two were Michael Richardson, the South-East Asia correspondent for The Age, and Jill Jolliffe, a freelancer who was then working for Reuters.
 When it became obvious that a full-scale invasion by Indonesia was imminent, Richardson and Jolliffe left with the Red Cross and went to Darwin.
 East, however, decided to remain in East Timor.
 He planned to retreat with the Fretilin forces to the mountains in the interior and report from there to the outside world through high frequency radio transmissions.
 East's last report for the ABC's Correspondents Report was heard on the afternoon of 7 December 1975.

-He was captured by the Indonesians before he could get away.
-Eyewitnesses later reported that East was brought, along with many other prisoners, to the Dili waterfront, where he and scores of others were then executed by firing squad.
+East was captured by the Indonesian military before he could get away.
+Eyewitnesses later reported that East was brought, along with many other prisoners, to the Dili waterfront, where he and scores of others were then executed by firing squad on 8 December 1975.

 Following an inquest into the murder of the Balibo Five, there were calls for a similar inquest into the murder of East.